What is Music Education?

 Graduate skills and career opportunities

 Music Education is a professional degree accredited by the Teaching Council of Ireland.
-Graduates have an excellent employment record.
+Graduates have excellent employment records.
 Most graduates choose post-primary teaching, many garnering reputations as inspirational music teachers; others choose instrumental teaching both privately and in conservatoires.
 Graduates also go on to work in areas such as professional development, instrumental and vocal performance, academia, agencies associated with the arts, and in fields such as music therapy and music technology.
 Many students take postgraduate courses majoring in areas such as music education, musicology, performance, and composition.
 Occasionally graduates pursue disciplines such as accountancy, law and medicine!

 Recent graduates are working in primary, post-primary and third-level teaching posts in Ireland, in countries throughout Europe, the USA, Dubai, China and Singapore as well as with international companies such as Google.